The definition of Anthrax

-Anthrax infections can occur in three ways: cutaneous (skin infection), inhalation, and gastrointestinal.
-The bacterium's spores can live in the soil for an extended period, and humans can become infected with anthrax by handling animal products or by inhaling anthrax spores from contaminated animal products.
-The bacterium also spreads through the consumption of undercooked meat from infected animals, but it is rare to find an animal in the United States infected with anthrax.
+The anthrax infection can come in three forms: cutaneous (skin), inhalation, and gastrointestinal.
+B. anthracis can stay in the soil for many years and humans can become infected with anthrax by handling animal products from infected animals or by inhaling anthrax spores from contaminated animal products.
+Anthrax can be spread by eating undercooked meat from infected animals.
+Direct person-to-person spread of anthrax is unlikely.

-Most cutaneous anthrax infections occur when the bacterial spore enters an abrasion on the skin, such as handling contaminated products of infected animals.
-Skin infections of anthrax begin as an itchy bump the looks like an insect bite, but within a day or tow, develops into a vesicle and then an ulcer with a black dying area in the center.
-Swelling of the surrounding tissues may develop and lymph glands in the area near the wound might swell.
-Around one out of five untreated cases of cutaneous anthrax will result in death.
+Cutaneous (skin): Most anthrax infections occur when the bacteria enters a cut or abrasion on the skin.
+The skin starts as an itchy bump that resembles an insect bite but in 1-2 days, develops into a vesicle and then a painless ulcer.
+Usually 1-3 cm in diameter, with a characteristic black dying area in the center.
+Lymph glands in the adjacent area may swell.
+About 20% of untreated cases of cutaneous anthrax will result in death.
+Deaths are rare with appropriate antimicrobial therapy.

-The intestinal disease form of anthrax may be the result of eating contaminated meat and is noted by an acute inflammation of the intestinal tract.
-Beginning symptoms of intestinal anthrax infection include nausea, loss of appetite, vomiting, fevers are followed by pain in the abdominal area, vomiting of blood, and severe diarrhea.
-Other symptoms include lesions and soreness in the throat area, difficult swallowing, and marked swelling on the neck and lymph glands.
+Intestinal: This disease form of anthrax may follow the consumption of contaminated meat and is characterized by an acute inflammation of the intestinal tract.
+Start signs of nausea, loss of appetite, vomiting, and/or fever are followed by abdominal pain, vomiting of blood, and severe diarrhea.
+Intestinal anthrax results in death in 25% to 60% of cases.